Kapamilya Channel

 Kapamilya Channel (lit.
-'Family member channel') is a 24-hour Filipino pay television channel owned and operated by ABS-CBN Corporation, a subsidiary of Lopez Holdings Corporation.
+'Family member channel'; known on-air as ABS-CBN | Kapamilya Channel), (Note: The ABS-CBN branding was initially shown at the channel's 2020–2026 silent break bumper during commercials from June 13, 2020 to March 16, 2026 as the 2013 ABS-CBN symbol just before the Kapamilya Channel logo that finishes the bumper upon it zooms in, before the horizontal version of the 2013 logo is used from March 16, 2026.) is a 24-hour Philippine pay television channel owned and operated by ABS-CBN Corporation, a subsidiary of Lopez Holdings Corporation.
 Its headquarters is located at the ABS-CBN Broadcasting Center in Quezon City and serves as the flagship television channel under the ABS-CBN media brand.

-Kapamilya Channel launched on June 13, 2020, replacing the free-to-air ABS-CBN after its broadcast renewal franchise expired on May 5, 2020 and the eventual denial on July 10, 2020.
+Kapamilya Channel launched on June 13, 2020, replacing the free-to-air ABS-CBN after its broadcast franchise expired on May 4, 2020 and shutdown on May 5, 2020, and the denial on July 10, 2020.
 The channel airs a mix of ABS-CBN programs, including those that aired before and after its launch.

 Overview

 Kapamilya Channel is available through most cable providers affiliated with the Philippine Cable and Telecommunications Association (PCTA), including ABS-CBN's Sky Cable, Converge ICT's Vision, and Streamtech's Planet Cable.
-It is also accessible via direct broadcast satellite television service providers such as Sky Direct (until June 30, 2020), G Sat, and, since October 21, 2020, through Cignal and SatLite.
+It is also accessible via direct broadcast satellite television service providers such as Sky Direct (until June 30, 2020, under Sky Cable due to franchise expiration; following Converge and Reliance Broadcasting Unlimited's acquisition and subsequent reactivation of Sky Direct, it eventually returned to its line-up in 2025), G Sat, and, since October 21, 2020, through Cignal and SatLite.
+Since April 15, 2024, Kapamilya Channel is also being carried by free-to-air television network AllTV2 initially through a content partnership (later brand licensing) agreement with Advanced Media Broadcasting System.
+Since March 16, 2026, the 2013 ABS-CBN logo was added on the channel's branding coinciding with the rebranding of its free-to-air simulcast on ALLTV2.

 ABS-CBN Corporation continued to produce and distribute content during the congressional deliberations on its franchise renewal application.
 The cease-and-desist order issued by the National Telecommunications Commission applied specifically to ABS-CBN's free-to-air television and radio stations.
-On July 10, 2020, the House of Representatives voted 70-11 against renewing the franchise application.
+On July 10, 2020, the House of Representatives voted 70–11 against renewing the franchise application.

 The network streams live content and makes most of its shows available on the streaming service iWantTFC.
 On August 1, 2020, the network launched the Kapamilya Online Live service, which livestreams some content from Kapamilya Channel and Jeepney TV on Facebook and YouTube.
 While the network is available only in the Philippines, most local programs are accessible via ABS-CBN's international subscription service, The Filipino Channel, through cable, satellite, internet, and IPTV.